ciaraosull/project-5-time-hoppers/README.md

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site to prevent valid requests to the backend server being created for malicious purposes.

+## Site Engine Optimisation

+An xml sitemap was created and added to the projects root directory.
+This is a file that lists the website’s important page URLs, making sure that search engines can crawl, or navigate, through them.
+It also helps search engines understand the website structure, so can help speed up content discovery.

+The robots.txt file was also created and added to the projects root directory.
+This is a simple text file that tells search engines where they are not allowed to go on the website.
+It lists out any folders or files that will not be crawled or indexed by search engine spiders.
+Having this robots.txt  file shows that the site acknowledges that search  engines are allowed and that they  may have free access to it.
+For this reason, search engines take the existence of this file as a sign of quality, and so should improve the SEO ranking.

+The final step for working with a sitemap  and robots files can only be implemented for  web applications that have a DNS certificate.
+As this is a fictitious website for project purposes only no further action will be taken.

 ## Technologies Used